softindex/datakernel/core-codec/README.md

-## JSON
+## Codec

-JSON module allows to work with custom object transformations by encoding and decoding them in a fast and efficient way.
+Codec module allows to work with custom object transformations by encoding and decoding them in a fast and efficient way.

 `CodecRegistry` allows to easily access pre-defined codecs based on your custom data types.
 Use `create()` method to create your `CodecRegistry`, and `with()` to setup the codec.